BAMresearch/NFDI4IngScientificWorkflowRequirements/docs/fairness.rst

 Source code used to process or produce data should be published such that other researchers can easily reconstruct how the data was generated or analyzed.
-It is again important to publish metadata alongside the code, which state the requirements of the software on the compute environment, that is, compiler or interpreter versions, third-party libraries, hardware requirements etc.
+Besides a license which states terms and conditions of use, it is again important to publish metadata alongside the code, which state the requirements of the software on the compute environment, that is, compiler or interpreter versions, third-party libraries, hardware requirements etc.

 Ideally, this code expresses only project-specific tasks, reusing established packages for generic functionality, whenever possible, instead of reimplementing